Kill Switch Levels 1–4

 Protected Daemons

-PROTECTED_DAEMONS = {"com.host.watchdog", "com.host.nats"}
+PROTECTED_DAEMONS = {"com.operator.watchdog", "com.operator.nats"}

 NATS is the message transport.
 After a halt, recovery requires agents to communicate.
 If NATS is down, the broker cannot send restart signals, agents cannot receive directives, and the recovery sequence cannot be orchestrated.
 NATS must survive so recovery is possible.

-def _stop_daemon(self, daemon_name: str) -> bool:
+def _stop_daemon(self, daemon_name: str, protected: frozenset = PROTECTED_DAEMONS) -> bool:

-if daemon_name in PROTECTED_DAEMONS:
+if daemon_name in protected:

 logger.info(f"Skipping protected daemon: {daemon_name}")